What is GBS (Guillian Barre Syndrome)?

 Development of Guillian Barre Syndrome

-- Within period of 3wks GBS progresses to maximum disability, often with complete quadriparesis (paralysis of four limbs).
+- Within a period of 3 weeks GBS progresses to maximum disability, often with complete quadriparesis (paralysis of four limbs).

 - Recovery without significant disability occurs in about 80% of patients.